AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 This usage of interfaces is not actually how they were first thought of.
 When interfaces were first conceived, they were intended to replace abstract base classes, and capture cross-cutting concerns. e.g. The `IDisposable` interface shows the concern that the object needs a cleanup notification when it goes out of scope, nothing else, and is implemented in many different ways. `IComparable` allows sorting.
 And they each have only one method.

 Allowing an object to implement multiple interfaces allows those concerns to be expressed as types.
 This is the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) - AKA the **I** in SOLID.
-Although IMHO, this rhymes with the "Single Responsibility Principle" expressed in the language of type contracts: allow a class to have multiple (interface) types, each with a Single (contract) Responsibility.
+Although IMHO, this is not an independent principle, it derives from the "Single Responsibility Principle" expressed in the language of type contracts: allow a class to have multiple (interface) types, each with a Single (contract) Responsibility.

 By contrast to `IDisposable`, the `ICustomerStore` is not a cross-cutting concern at all, and it is rare for the `CustomerStore` to implement several interfaces.
 It is understood that `ICustomerStore` is tightly coupled to `CustomerStore` - it is merely the front door to that house.

 However, for enabling unit tests, this use of interfaces is a very useful tool.
-And it is overused when applied as a blanket policy.
+And it is overused when applied by rote to everything.

 When is it a bad idea?

 ## Data Transfer Objects should never have interfaces to the data

-A Data Transfer Object typically contains data from some source: It is a row from the database.
+A Data Transfer Object typically contains just data from some source: It is a row from the database.
 It is a response from  a http service.
 The field names and data shapes match the requirements of serialisation.
 It is nothing but state, it usually has few or no methods.

 e.g.